oracle-livelabs/oci/oke-with-agones/5-create-scale-agones-fleet/5-create-scale-agones-fleet.md

     kubectl get gameserver
     ```

-5. To actually use these game servers in production, the typical use case would be to have your match making server return to game clients the IP and port to connect to and leverage the Agones Allocator to create new on demand game servers.
+5. To actually use these game servers in production, the typical use case would be to have your match making server return to the game clients the IP and port of the game server for a connection and leverage the Agones Allocator to create new on demand game servers.

 ## **Task 2**: Scale the Fleet and Node Pool